EddieCornelious/js_data-collections/README.md

 ### Prerequisites

-Node js latest stable version and Npm
+Node js >=6.11.2 and accompanying version on npm

 ## Important For browsers